 - Use a large sharp knife to trim corners, if needed.

 - On slopes, place sod across (perpendicular) to the slope, not vertical with the slope.

 - To ensure success, water the sod during the installation.

 5. Use a sod roller

 - After installing sod, roll the entire area with a sod roller to improve sod-to-soil contact and to remove air pockets.

-Water daily, or more often on hot days, keeping sod moist until it is firmly rooted (about two weeks during the growing season).
+- Water daily, or more often on hot days, keeping sod moist until it is firmly rooted (about two weeks during the growing season).

 - Be certain that your new lawn has enough moisture to survive hot, dry or windy periods.

-Water areas on mounds and berms and near buildings more often, where reflected heat dries the turf.
+- Water areas on mounds and berms and near buildings more often, where reflected heat dries the turf.